 If you have plenty of people, go with the disposer that has a horsepower of 3/4 and higher, but if only you and a couple of other people’s plates will be emptied into it, then go with the 1/2 horsepower or lower

 Does the stature of the disposer match the bills in your wallet?

-No shame in working with a lower budget, but decide whether you are willing to sacrifice the material, size, or volume level to do so.
-Smaller units tend to be cheaply made, so their time of using may be cut after tossing in a chicken bone that required a little too much effort to grind
+There is no shame in working with a lower budget, but decide whether you are willing to sacrifice the material, size, or volume level.
+Smaller units tend to be cheaply made, so their time of use may be cut after tossing in a chicken bone that required a little too much effort to grind

 Also, smaller units can be louder due to cheap quality

 If you have more to spend, the quiet, powerful, super long-lasting disposer is a possibility, but also be alert to the size of the area beneath your sink because larger units may not be able to fit

 Do you have extra money for upkeep?

 Although a disposer can be your friend, if the parts begin to break down, you will officially have a new enemy